Medium Difficult Bible Person Quiz with Answers

 He was the son of Kish from the tribe of Benjamin.

-Saul was the first king of Israel.
+Saul was the first king of Israel as appointed by Samuel at God's request.

 1 Samuel 31